Ram 1500 Towing Capacity

 Find Out More About the Ram 1500

-Regardless of the specific configuration of the Ram 1500 you personally choose, you know you’re getting a truck that can handle the job of towing for whatever you bring along for your day of work or play around Lavon, Fate, and Heath.
+Regardless of the specific configuration of the Ram 1500 you personally choose, you know you’re getting a truck that can handle the job of towing whatever recommended load you bring along for your day of work or play around Rockwall, Terrell, Rowlett, and Wylie.

-And if you want to learn more about the Ram 1500 towing capacity and the truck’s other features, stop in and see us at Rockwall CDJR.
-You can also schedule your own test drive of the Ram 1500.
+If you want to learn more about the Ram 1500 towing capacity as well as a few of the truck’s other impressive features, all you have to do is stop in and see us at Rockwall CDJR.
+You can also schedule your own test drive of the Ram 1500 if you’d like.